-I am a passionate (yet somewhat reluctant) creator.
-I am full of ideas and then judgements of my own creations.
-I continuously circle back to the beauty and authenticity of abstract and expressive art – not focusing on what I see, but on how I feel – how feelings and energy can be interpreted in shape, texture, colour and line.
-I believe that art (or any hands-on or expressive creative process) offers great potential for healing and reconnection with self.
+As an Artist: I am a passionate creator who is learning to share what she creates.
+I am full of ideas and always working towards releasing judgements of my own creations.
+I continuously circle back to the beauty and authenticity of intuitive and abstract expressionist art – not focusing on what I see, but on how I feel – how feelings and energy can be interpreted in shape, texture, colour and line.
+I do personal artwork on commission basis, and at times work through galleries or specific art shows.

 As a child our home was always filled with a certain kind of chaos, crayons, pencil crayons, paper, glitter.
-I was fortunate enough to grow up with a mother who was a natural creator, she had a book of beautiful dress designs.
+I was fortunate enough to grow up with a mother who was a natural creator, she had books of beautiful dress and sweater designs.
 I had many a handmade dress well into my teens, and my siblings and I were often seen wearing her latest knitted creations.
 Eventually this knitted love made its way to her grandchildren.
 From her I learnt the deep joy of creating and sharing, and that I should honour that need in myself.

 I have a Graphic Design diploma from Sheridan College in Oakville, Ontario.
 Upon my graduation I was very thrilled to take up work in some amazing boutique graphic design studios in Toronto, studios like Concrete Design, and Q30.
 This was an amazing time where I solidified my love of typography, colour, paper, space on a page, and all the elements and effects of visual communication.